 2. Scope of the Policy

 2.1.
-Scope of the Policy This policy applies to all situations involving lone working arising in connection with the duties and activities of Eakring Parish Council staff.
+This policy applies to all situations involving lone working arising in connection with the duties and activities of Eakring Parish Council staff.

 3. Definition

 3.1.
 The Health & Safety Executive defines lone workers as “those who work by themselves without close or direct supervision”.
 This covers Eakring Parish Council’s employee, the Clerk, who is required to carry out his or her duties for all or part of his or her working day working in isolation from their home.